armor-ai/IDEA/README.md

 ## Citation

-Please cite the ICSE paper if you use IDEA/datasets/trained word2vec in your work:
+Please cite the ICSE paper if you use IDEA / datasets / trained word2vec in your work:
 ```
 @inproceedings{gao2018online,
     title={Online App Review Analysis for Identifying Emerging Issues},
     author={Cuiyun Gao and Jichuan Zeng and Michael R. Lyu and Irwin King},
     booktitle={Proceedings of the 40th International Conference on Software Engineering, {ICSE} 2018},
     year={2018}
 }
 ```
 ## Related Link